|

 This former Jewish quarter on the Right Bank close to Ile de la

-Cité is one of the most fascinating parts
+Cité is one of the most fascinating and enjoyable parts

-of the city and one of the few keeping some feeling of Paris before
+of the city and one of the few keeping some of the appearance of Paris before

 squares, shabby terraces and splendid mansions, it has changed